 Purpose of the role

-The overall purpose of the Chair and members is to ensure that the National Park Authority fulfills national park purposes to the full and does so in the way that best suits the special characteristics of the National Park.
+The overall purpose of the Chair and members is to ensure that the National Park Authority fulfils national park purposes to the full and does so in the way that best suits the special characteristics of the National Park.

 They have a duty to achieve the efficient, effective and accountable governance of the Authority in the best interests of the National Park and to provide leadership, scrutiny and direction for the organisation as a whole in pursuing the aim of sustainable development – balancing and integrating the environmental, social and economic considerations.

 The primary purpose of the role of the member is to work with the Chair, Chief Executive and other members to discharge the functions of the Authority and to steer and champion the management of the Authority so that it delivers benefits to the nation and its local communities in accordance with national park purposes.

 - use skills, experience, local, regional and national knowledge for the benefit of the Authority